Sleep Apnea Treatment for Irving

 When it comes to sleep apnea treatment, Dr. Kent Smith is a true expert.
 He is the current president of the American Sleep and Breathing Academy, a Diplomate of the American Board of Dental Sleep Medicine, the creator of a sleep curriculum at the prestigious Las Vegas Institute, the first Texan recipient of the Dental Sleep Medicine Facility Accreditation – the list goes on and on!
-His sleep medicine practice Sleep Dallas shares space with 21st Century Dental, and we couldn’t be prouder to help our patients wake up with a smile.
+His sleep medicine practice Sleep Dallas shares space with 21st Century Dental of Irving, and we couldn’t be prouder to help our patients wake up with a smile.

 What is Sleep Apnea?

 Sleep apnea is a sleep disorder that has the potential to become very harmful.
 It is characterized by breathing that repeatedly stops and starts while patients are unconscious, fracturing their rest.
 Common symptoms include loud snoring, regular feelings of fatigue, morning headaches, and reduced concentration and memory.

 Obstructive sleep apnea (OSA) is the most common form of sleep apnea, and it occurs when the throat muscles become too relaxed and block the patient’s airway.
 The lack of oxygen will cause the brain to send out an emergency signal that wakes the patient so that they can readjust and start breathing properly again.
 Over time, these frequent disruptions can damage a patient’s health, productivity, and temperament – not to mention the fact that they may become a danger to the people around them.